View basket (0 items $0.00)

 4 Reasons for Back Pain and How Yoga Can Help

 Back pain may limit your ability to participate in any activity, including yoga.
 If you injured your back in yoga, why didn’t the person next to you also get hurt?
 Why do some people heal fast and others do not?
-Practicing safe yoga is important.
-This requires body awareness, mindfulness and expert instruction on technique.
+Practicing safe yoga is important; it requires body awareness, mindfulness and expert instruction on technique.
 If these points have been covered and you still hurt your back, perhaps the reason is a bit more personal.

 As a yoga practitioner you may be familiar with the Kosha model.
 The Kosha model forms an ideal framework for the therapeutic side of yoga.
 According to the yogic system, the five layers of human existence move from tangible to subtle.
 The layers include physical, energetic, psychological, intuitive and spiritual and are all equally important.
 Unity of mind, body and spirit requires us to consider these layers individually and as a whole.
 Our perception of these layers within our own body can guide our recovery and keep us safe on our mat.